Arizona gives you real tools to protect what you have built. Most people never use them.

 Under A.R.S. § 33-1101, Arizona residents can exempt up to $400,000 of equity in their primary residence from most creditor claims.
 The exemption is automatic and requires no filing.
 Arizona law also provides broad protection for qualified retirement accounts including IRAs and 401(k)s.
 These protections are significant for clients who have built substantial retirement savings.

-One thing Arizona doesn't offer: tenancy by the entirety for married couples, which is available in some states as an asset protection tool.
-Knowing what Arizona doesn't provide is part of the planning conversation.
+One thing Arizona does not offer: tenancy by the entirety for married couples, which is available in some states as an asset protection tool.
+Knowing what Arizona does not provide is part of the planning conversation.

 Asset protection planning is a legitimate, well-established area of law.
 The same way you buy insurance before an accident rather than after, it allows you to structure your affairs in advance to reduce exposure to future, unknown risks.